-You will be able to troubleshoot if any Problems occur later on much easier, than when you have no Idea what is actually going on inside a PC Case.
+You will be able to troubleshoot if any problems arise later on much easier, than when you have no clue what is actually going on inside your PC’s Case.

 And the best of it all, building a Computer is so easy, it’s kind of interesting that not more people are doing it!

-Anyway, we now definitely know that we are on the right track in looking into building our own Computer, that’s probably why you came here for in the first place, so what Parts exactly do you need to build a PC?
+Anyway, we now definitely know that we are on the right track by looking into building our own Computer, that’s probably why you came here in the first place.

 - CPU [Processor]

-- GPU [Graphics Card] (if no iGPU)
+- GPU [Graphics Card] (if no integrated GPU)

 - RAM [Memory]